wjallen/api-user-guide/docs/api-essentials/prepare_and_submit_a_job.rst

 ========================

-Continuing with the previous example of the Image Classifier app (see `Find an Application <find_an_application>`_), we know there are two parameters parameter we need to specify: a URL pointing to an image for the classifier, and the number of predictions the app should return.
+Continuing with the previous example of the Image Classifier app (see `Find an Application <find_an_application.html>`__), we know there are two parameters we need to specify: a URL pointing to an image for the classifier, and the number of predictions the app should return.

 Build a Job Template File
 -------------------------

 To run an instance of this application (called a "job"), we first must assemble a json description of the job we would like to run.
-The simplest way to do this is to use the ``tapis jobs init``` command:
+The simplest way to do this is to use the ``tapis jobs init`` command:

 .. code-block:: bash